willredington/livefront-referrals/README.md

   - `parentReferralCode`: The parent referral code from the request.
 - **Response**:
   - `302 Found`: Redirect to the app store or web page.
+  - `404 Not Found`: Referral request not found
   - `400 Bad Request`: Invalid or missing referral code or an unsupported platform

 ---